briziorusso/causal-injection-FFNN/README.md

 - `main_realdata.py` reproduces the experiments on real data.
 The experiments on real data are on FICO HELOC, Adult, Boston and California Housing datasets.
 The script iterates over two dimensions: the threshold tau (to retrieve computed DAGs) and the sample size N. All the data is downlowded within the `utils.py` script apart from HELOC (this is instead provided in the fico folder within data directory, both [pre-processed](data/fico/WOE_Rud_data.csv) and [original](data/fico/heloc_dataset_v1.csv)).

-In the [Notebooks](Notebooks) folder there are two jupyter notebooks (one for the synthetic data `Main_Synth.ipynb` and one for real data `Main_Real.ipynb`) collecting the results and plotting the charts presented in the paper.
-Each scenario shown in the notebooks also reports the command used to run it (as per below example).

 ### Example usage
 To fit an *injected* network, from python at the root folder, run:
 ```